 Add an AddinName attribute to the TypeInformation element, with the display name for your environment.
 Make sure that this value is the same as the one used for the RegisterTeaAut szEnvDisplayName argument.

 Save the environment XML as a file in the <UFT installation folder>\dat\Extensibility\TEA folder.

-When creating or modifying a Business Component using the Unified Functional Testing Add-in for ALM, inherited methods are not displayed in the Automation tab.
+When creating or modifying a Business Component using the UFT Add-in for ALM, inherited methods are not displayed in the Automation tab.
 Only the Test Object-specific methods are displayed.

-Workaround: To see all available methods, edit the component in UFT instead of ALM.
+Workaround: To see all available methods, edit the component in UFT One instead of ALM.

-The UFT Navigate and Learn feature is not supported for Testing Extensibility test objects.
+The UFT One Navigate and Learn feature is not supported for Testing Extensibility test objects.